A Tale of Two Cities: Autobiographical material

-Some have argued that in A Tale of Two Cities Dickens reflects on his recently begun affair with eighteen-year-old actress Ellen Ternan, which was possibly platonic but certainly romantic.
-Lucie Manette has been noted as resembling Ternan physically.
+Lucie Manette may reflect Dickens's relationship with eighteen-year-old actress Ellen Ternan, concerning which little is known for certain.
+The character has been noted as resembling Ternan physically.

-After starring in a play by Wilkie Collins titled The Frozen Deep, Dickens was first inspired to write Two Cities.
-In the play, Dickens played the part of a man who sacrifices his own life so that his rival may have the woman they both love; the love triangle in the play became the basis for the relationships among Charles Darnay, Lucie Manette, and Sydney Carton in Two Cities.
+After starring in a play by Wilkie Collins titled The Frozen Deep, Dickens was inspired to write Two Cities.
+In the play, Dickens played the part of a man who sacrifices his own life so that his rival may have the woman they both love; that love triangle became the basis for the relationships among Charles Darnay, Lucie Manette, and Sydney Carton.